DominusKelvin/dominuskelvin.dev/src/pages/blog/productivity-tools-i-use-and-why.md

 ## The tools

-> P.S: Do note that something of the tools listed here contains affiliate links
+> P.S: Do note that some of my productivity tools listed here contains affiliate links.

 ### [Calendly](https://calendly.com)